 XX.1.7.4 Change of WT

-The change of WT procedure is initiated by eNB and used to transfer a UE context from a source WT to a target WT.
+Editor’s note The change of WT procedure is initiated by eNB and used to transfer a UE context from a source WT to a target WT.
 This procedure can be realized using WT Release and WT Addtion procedures.